For the past 30 years, the world has been looking at the West as the model to follow

 For maybe as long as capitalism has been raging, Holywood has tried to depict the west as the world that we should all aspire to.
 If many societal signs of progress were possible thanks to how we have built societies and industries until now, there is no doubt that the model is outdated and that we are not living in the perfect world in which we want to think we are.

 We will need to move from a world created around a system where individualism and the exploitation of people and our environment prevails, to a more sustainable, more just and inclusive one.
-To do so, we will need to embrace some of the values of other cultures and learn to see ourselves as a part of the system much bigger than us, a realm full of wonders and diversity of people and lives, and of which we have inherited the responsibility to be the custodians.
+To do so, we will need to embrace some of the values of other cultures and learn to see ourselves as a part of an ecoystem much bigger than we are, a realm full of wonders and diversity of people and lives, and of which we have inherited the responsibility to be the custodians.

 It is only by moving from ego to eco that we will be able to preserve and regenerate the world we want to live in.
 Of course, it might not look like the Hollywood movie we are used to, but it is between our hands to rewrite the story the world aspires to live.